 Nicholas Everitt Park, next to Oulton Broad, is also a great place for a dog walk.
 The park has a large green where you can see boats sailing past, a play area and a shady wooded section.
 If you keep your eyes peeled, you’ll be able to spot an authentic Banksy portrait, too.
 The famous street artist left a little calling card on a bridge when he visited the area as part of his 2021 ‘Great British Spraycation’.
 To see the other locations Banksy ‘tagged’ in Great Yarmouth, Gorleston and Lowestoft, click here.

-Visitors to Lowestoft should also check out the Scores – a series of narrow lanes unique to the town.
-The paths in the cliff were created long ago by people travelling between the historic High Street and the Beach Village.
+Visitors to Lowestoft should also follow the Red Herring Trail to learn about the Scores – a series of narrow lanes unique to the town.
+The paths in the cliff were created to improve access between the historic High Street and the Beach Village.
 There are 14 Scores in total but only 12 can be accessed, and it’s easy to spend a couple of hours wandering amongst them.
-Every September, runners converge in Lowestoft to take part in the 4.75-mile Scores Race.
+Every September, runners flock to Lowestoft to take part in the 4.75-mile Scores Race.
 If you’re feeling energetic, you can always try to recreate it on foot!
 The Lowestoft Mile also has some great walk suggestions that take in local landmarks such as Ness Point – the most easterly place in the UK.

 Dog-friendly Great Yarmouth, Gorleston and Lowestoft: the best pubs and cafes